+Figure 16.
+Delivery of Sources to Groundwater

-The magnitudes of these individual mobilization pathways were estimated to the extent possible, with results shown in Figure 5.
+The magnitudes of these individual mobilization pathways were estimated to the extent possible, with calculated magnitudes discussed below.
 Mobilization from fixed building sources appears to be a significant transport pathway, and mobilization from non-fixed building sources, consumer product, and land application also identified as potentially important pathways.
 Insufficient data exist to define the magnitude of pathways between this initial mobilization step and delivery to the Spokane River.